 STRONG CUSTOMER RELATIONSHIPS.
 Founded in 1929, the Company has developed strong relationships with numerous telecommunications service providers by providing high quality services in a cost and time efficient manner.
 The Company has been providing services to Telefonica de Espana, S.A. ("Telefonica") and BellSouth Telecommunications, Inc. ("BellSouth"), its two largest customers, since 1950 and 1969, respectively, and maintains similar long-term relationships with many of its other customers.
-For the year ended December 31, 1997, the Company derived approximately 26% and 12% of its revenue from services performed for Telefonica and Bellsouth, respectively.
+For the year ended December 31, 1997 and the three months ended March 31, 1998, the Company derived approximately 26% and 12% and 23% and 10%, respectively, of its revenue from services performed for Telefonica and Bellsouth, respectively.
 MasTec currently has 23 multi-year service contracts with Telefonica, the RBOCs and other telecommunications service providers for certain of their outside plant requirements up to a specific dollar amount per job and within certain geographic areas.

 DIVERSE CUSTOMER BASE.
 MasTec provides a full range of infrastructure services to a diverse customer base.
 Domestically, the Company provides outside plant services to local exchange customers such as BellSouth, US West Communications, Inc., SBC Communications, Inc., United Telephone Company of Florida, Inc. (a subsidiary of Sprint Corporation ("Sprint")) and GTE Corporation.
 The Company also provides outside plant services to competitive local exchange carriers such as MFS Communications Company, Inc., Sprint Metropolitan Networks, Inc. and MCI Metro, Inc. (the local telephone subsidiaries of Sprint and MCI Communications Corporation ("MCI"), respectively), cable television operators such as Time Warner Inc., Cox Communications, Inc. and Marcus Cable Company, long distance carriers such as MCI and Sprint, and wireless communications providers such as PrimeCo Personal Communications LP and Sprint Spectrum, L.P.
 Internationally, the Company provides outside plant services, turn-key switching systems installation and inside wiring services primarily to Telefonica, the principal telephone company in Spain, and Telefonica's affiliates in Argentina, Chile and Peru.
 The Company also services the local telephone subsidiaries of Telecomunicacoes Brasileiras S.A., the Brazilian government-owned telecommunications system ("Telebras"), in Sao Paulo, Rio de Janeiro, Parana and other states in the more populous and developed Southern region of Brazil, as well as Companhia Riograndense de Telecommunicacoes, S.A. ("CRT"), the local telephone company in Rio Grande do Sul which is partly owned by Telefonica.
-For the year ended December 31, 1997, the Company derived approximately 11% of its revenue from services performed for Telebras.
+For the year ended December 31, 1997 and the three months ended March 31, 1998, the Company derived approximately 11% and 16%, respectively, of its revenue from services performed for Telebras.